-At UNB, a methodology utilizing an iterative weighted similarity transformation (IWST) was developed by Chen and Chrzanowski [Chen, 1983; Chen et al., 1990].
+At UNB, a methodology utilizing an iterative weighted similarity transformation (IWST) was developed by Chen and Chrzanowski (see Chen [1983] and Chen et al. [1990]).
 The techniques have been successfully applied in all types of engineering projects where reference point stability has been a concern (see Greening et al. [1993] and Chrzanowski et al. [1991]).
-An example of the UNB methodology used to determine the true displacement field at a concrete dam in the U.S.A. is illustrated here.
+An example of the UNB methodology used to determine the true displacement field of a concrete dam is illustrated here.
 Figure 2 shows the displacement field obtained when creating the datum using what were thought to be stable reference stations, versus the results utilizing the IWST to obtain the datum independent displacements.
-Clearly, those obtained from the IWST with the datum biases removed give a more complete picture of what is actually happening to the structure.
+Clearly, those obtained from the IWST with the datum biases removed give the true picture of what is actually happening to the structure.